kalgynirae/lumeh.org/pages/poetry/lumeh-god-of-light-bulbs.md

 >
 > “You have failed my contest, sir,\
 > And that being the case,\
-> There's only one thing left to do:\
+> There’s only one thing left to do:\
 > I must kill you with this mace.”
 >
 > Thomas Edward cowered with fear\